mikebjoyce/squadjs-slackers-suite/S3_DEVELOPER_GUIDE.md

 **Notes:**
 - `onGamePhaseChange` fires on every phase transition including ENDGAME sub-state changes (scoreboard → layerVote → factionVoteTeam1 → factionVoteTeam2 → postVoting).
+- **`prevPhase` in the payload is not reliable.** Every call site sets `this.phase` to the new value *before* calling `_notifyGamePhaseChange(newPhaseString)` — the argument passed is the new phase, not the actual prior one, so `payload.prevPhase` always equals `payload.phase`.
+This looks like a source bug (parameter name implies a real "previous phase" that never materializes), not intended behavior.
+Don't rely on `prevPhase` to detect what phase you're transitioning *from* — track it yourself across calls if you need that.
-- `onLayerGameModeChange` captures previous values before resolving and includes them in the payload.
+- `onLayerGameModeChange` captures previous values before resolving and includes them in the payload correctly (this one is not affected by the bug above).

 #### PlayersService